-Hello, I am Elisabeth Roberts, Labour candidate for Harlescott ward in the May 2021 local council elections.
+Hello, I am Elisabeth Roberts, Labour councillor for Harlescott ward on Shrewsbury Town Council.

 I moved to Shropshire from Somerset in 1994, to help set up Charlies Stores in Brixton Way.
 I then trained as a dental nurse, then a radiographer and worked in Shrewsbury and Telford hospitals.
 Now I work in a Shrewsbury secondary school supporting children with emotional and behavioural difficulties, which I love.